nhoffman/moin-labmanual/README.rst

 directly by ``wikiserver.py`` (ie, the package does not need to be installed to the virtualenv), but changes to the code won't be registered until the server is restarted.
-During development, it's convenient to use ``run_standalone.py`` to launch the server: use Ctrl-C to restart after code updates.
+During development, it's convenient to use ``dev/run_standalone.py`` to launch the server.
+This is simply a wrapper that runs ``wikiserver.py`` and will perform a restart after Ctrl-C.